 China, the United States, and Switzerland are Peru's largest export markets, and its economy will continue to be affected by economic conditions in these markets.
 Minerals and fuels account for 42 per cent of total merchandise exports, exposing the economy to global commodity price fluctuations.
 While a slowdown in the US economy can constrain exports, rising demand from Asia, which is now the destination for almost 30 per cent of Peru's exports has been an important factor in Peru’s GDP growth to 2.4 per cent in 2014 and 2015.

 Over the last decade, Peru has been very active in engaging the global economy through regional integration and a commitment to pursuing bilateral FTAs.
 Peru has concluded negotiations on FTAs with Chile, the United States, Singapore, China, Korea, Japan, Mexico, Panama, Costa Rica, Canada and the EU.
 It also has a protocol on acceleration of the liberalisation of trade in goods and trade facilitation with Thailand.
 Peru is a member of the Andean Community Customs Union and has signed partial preferential trade agreements with Cuba, Argentina and Brazil.

 Peru has been a strong driver in the development of the Pacific Alliance, a trade liberalising pact between Peru, Chile, Colombia, Mexico, and soon, Costa Rica, which is in the process of becoming a full member.
-Australia was admitted as an observer to the Pacific Alliance in 2012 and attended the May 2013 Summit in Colombia.
-Peru will host the Pacific Alliance Summit meeting in early July 2015.
+Australia was admitted as an observer to the Pacific Alliance in 2012 and was represented at the 2015 Summit in Paracas, south of Lima, by Foreign Minister Julie Bishop.

 Bilateral economic and trade relationship